Benefits

 Qualitative Grades

-NOTE: Students in the Faculties of Science and Engineering cannot receive qualitative grades with the French Immersion Stream.
+NOTE: Students in the faculties of Science and Engineering cannot receive qualitative grades with the French Immersion Stream.

 NOTE: B.Com.-JD and B.Soc.Sc.-JD: The Faculty of Law uses true grades, not qualitative grades, to assess admission into the Juris Doctor program.

 To request a qualitative grade: You must complete the online request or fill out the PDF request form (PDF, 502KB) and submit it to the French Immersion Stream office before the deadline in the University's important dates and deadlines calendar (around the 10th week of class).
+Note that it is not possible to submit a qualitative grade request for a previous term.

 Once your request for a qualitative grade has been approved, you will no longer be able to view your letter grade for the course.
 However, you may ask to remove a qualitative grade if and only if this is beneficial to you in order to renew a scholarship, to maintain your eligibility to the co-op education program or to the international exchange program.